 On this page

-The Youth Law recognizes two types of youth organisations:
+The Youth Law recognises two types of youth organisations:

-- organisations of young people, having the majority of their members between 14 and 35
+- organisations of young people (youth-led organisations), having the majority of their members and most of the members of their boards between 14 and 35 years old;

-- organisations for young people, having the mission and the majority of their objectives, according to statutory documents, dedicated to young people and youth work.
+- youth serving organisations, having the mission and the majority of their objectives, according to statutory documents, dedicated to young people and youth work.

 According to the Youth Law, youth organisations are the most important representatives of young people in consultation processes.